 - your current address isn’t up to date

-- you have a missed payment on your credit file
+- you have one or more missed payments on your credit file

 - you’re financially associated with someone else who has bad credit

-It may just simply be the case that you didn't fit the profile the lender was looking for.
-For example, some lenders may want someone who has a specific income - this is where eligibility checkers come in handy.
+If checking your credit report leaves you no closer to working out why your application was declined, it may simply be the case that you didn't fit the profile the lender was looking for.
+For example, some lenders may want someone who has a specific income.

-Once you’ve checked your credit file, you can take action to improve your score.
-It could take a while to see your score improve, so you should give it time before reapplying.
+Once you’ve checked your credit file, you can take action to build your score.
+It could take a while to see your score improve, so try to allow plenty of time before you apply for credit again.

 How to improve your score